 My career researching healthcare began in 2000, when the scales were heavily tilted toward the doctor.
 In a focus group I observed in 2002, one CNS doctor suggested that when it came to their health, patients considered him God.
 And the rest of the doctors agreed!

 Patient portals allow patients to review information from their tests and communicate directly with their doctors between visits.
-Lesley Kadlec, director of health information management practice excellence at American Health Information Management Association indicates that patient involvement through portals is revolutionizing the way that HCPs interact with patients.
-She says that consumer engagement is "a high priority" for healthcare today”, and one "likely to increase as health information technologies, like portals, continue to evolve."
+Lesley Kadlec, director of health information management practice excellence at the American Health Information Management Association indicates that patient involvement through portals is revolutionizing the way that HCPs interact with patients.
+She says that consumer engagement is "a high priority" for healthcare today, and one "likely to increase as health information technologies, like portals, continue to evolve."

 These shifts lead us into a world where the balance between patients and doctors is more even.
-Doctors will always be in the drivers seat.
+Doctors will always be in the driver's seat.
 However, the patient is no longer a passive passenger.
 The patient has moved from the back seat to the front passenger seat.
 The patient can interact with the doctor to make certain that they are getting to the right destination.
 The journey is improved.

-An important implication for Healthcare providers, Insurance companies and Pharma companies is that they must provide access to the right information.
+An important implication for healthcare providers, insurance companies and Pharma companies is that they must provide access to the right information.
 This is both an opportunity and an obligation.
 By offering such information, these parties can help patients to properly discuss their condition with healthcare providers.
 They can also draw attention to new brands and improvements in patient care.
 This can lead to both improvement in patient care and also adoption of the latest therapies.
 In this way, everybody benefits.